Lexy lets you dial-a-podcast on-demand

-Lexy, a service that lets you hear on-demand short-form news and entertainment podcasts, called Quikcasts, on your mobile phone, just nabbed $1.25 million in seed funding from KPG Ventures.
+Lexynabbed $1.25 million in seed funding from KPG Ventures.
 The San Francisco-based company says it aims to eliminate the time it takes for users to upload audio files to their phones.

 Somewhat oddly, the service doesn’t require you to download any applications.
 Instead, you dial 415-692-4933, and your predefined playlist is there waiting for you on the other end of the line (an automated voice gives you a menu of options to choose from).
 You can add Quikcasts to your playlist directly on the phone through this service, on Lexy’s web site, or on the sites of content publishers that offer Quikcasts.
 The service will also send you alerts over text and email when new episodes of your selected podcasts are released.